nh0397/Softlight/README.md

-# Softlight Assignment - AI Web Automation Agent
+# AI Web Automation Agent

 An intelligent AI agent that automatically navigates web applications, performs tasks, and captures every UI state in the workflow.
 Think of it as a smart browser assistant that can see, understand, and interact with web pages just like a human would.